raomx/jwt/README.md

 # JWT
-The JWT is a easy and minimal implementation of JWT, and just implements HMAC SHA-256.
+The JWT is a easy and minimal implementation of JWT, and just implements HMAC SHA-256 by go(golang).

 ## How to use: